What is Sustainable Procurement?

 Why Invest in Sustainable Procurement?

 The main reason companies opt to invest in developing sustainable procurement practices are:

-Risk is associated with all vendors an organization chooses to partner with.
-However, relationships with suppliers who engage in bad practices, such as using child labor or contributing heavily to local pollution, may have a financial impact on brand value.
+Risk is associated with all vendors an organisation chooses to partner with.
+However, relationships with suppliers who engage in bad practices, such as using child labour or contributing heavily to local pollution, may have a financial impact on brand value.

 There’s also risk associated with the economic cost of sustainable procurement disruptions, such as noncompliance with industry environmental regulations.

-Investing sustainable procurement practices ensures you only work with suppliers who are also doing their part in terms of CSR and keeps your organization in compliance with environmental regulations.
+Investing sustainable procurement practices ensures you only work with suppliers who are also doing their part in terms of CSR and keeps your organisation in compliance with environmental regulations.